ABOUT US

 Galacar & Co

-In 1991, Kitty and Frederick Galacar started a line of fabrics and coordinating wallpapers.
+In 1991, Kitty and Frederick Galacar introduced a line of fabrics and coordinating wallpapers.
 Frederick, an artist with a superlative sense of color, combed through many of the worlds greatest museums archives looking for design inspiration.